kord-network/docs/concepts/courtroom.md

 Provider swears to this promise by depositing a collateral which they stake to lose in case of foul play.

-If some service was not provided as promised, clients can open a case and start a litigation process.
-In case the evidence is available and can prove the accusation, the service provider can be held accountable by an automatic self-enforcing punitive measure.
+If some service was not provided as agreed upon, clients can open a case and start a litigation process.
+If deterministic evidence is available to prove the accusation, the service provider can be held accountable by an automatic self-enforcing punitive measure.

 Such accountability is crucial in the design of scalable decentralised service economies.